apache/openwhisk-deploy-kube/README.md

 You can use a different name and/or namespace simply by changing the commands used below.

 **NOTE:** The commands below assume Helm v3.2.0 or higher.
-Verfiy your local Helm version with the command `helm version`.
+Verify your local Helm version with the command `helm version`.

 ### Deploying Released Charts from Helm Repository